On proving the robustness of algorithms for early fault-tolerant quantum computers: Conclusion and Outlook

 This work contributes to building a bridge between the noisy intermediate-scale quantum (NISQ) era and the fault-tolerant quantum computing (FTQC) era.
 We are motivated by the question of how can we predict the performance of quantum algorithms in the era when quantum error correction is costly and algorithms will benefit from a degree of robustness. ``Robustness'' is used to describe algorithms with reliable performance even under noisy conditions.
 In this early fault-tolerant quantum computing (EFTQC) era, there is a need for analytical tools that can ensure the robustness of a broad class of quantum algorithms.

-To address this need, we develop and analyze a new algorithm for the EFTQC era that exhibits characteristics of many recently-developed quantum algorithms for EFTQC~\cite{lin2022heisenberg, zhang2022computing, wan2021randomized, dong2022ground, wang2022quantum}.
+To address this need, we develop and analyze a new algorithm for the EFTQC era that exhibits characteristics of many recently-developed quantum algorithms for EFTQC~\cite{lin2022heisenberg, zhang2022computing, wan2022randomized, dong2022ground, wang2022quantum}.
 As illustrated in Figure \ref{fig:NISQ-FT} the tools that we developed are well-suited for analyzing the robustness of such algorithms.
 Our analysis paves the way to understanding algorithms that are robust to some degree of error.
+We leave determining the exact levels of errors and thus determining the cost of error-correction for future work.

 The randomized Fourier estimation (RFE) algorithm estimates the phase angle $\theta$ given the operation $c$-$U$ and input state $\ket{\psi}$, where $U\ket{\psi}=e^{i\theta}\ket{\psi}$.
 With a single ancilla qubit, using classical randomization and quantum measurements, the algorithm estimates the discrete Fourier spectrum of the time signal $g(k)=e^{i\theta k}$ to learn the location of the spectral peak that encodes $\theta$.
 With this prototypical EFTQC quantum algorithm established, we analyze its robustness to error.
 We develop a methodology for modeling the impact of error on such algorithms.
 To this end, we introduce an important concept: an \emph{algorithmic noise model}, which lets us describe the pertinent features of circuit-level noise on the functioning of the quantum algorithm.
 Through this concept we establish rigorous performance guarantees on the RFE algorithm subject to such noise models.
 This is a step towards understanding the viability of \emph{EFTQC} and designing algorithms suitable for this era.

 Like many quantum algorithms for phase estimation, our algorithm has a runtime that scales as ${O}(\frac{1}{\epsilon}\log{\frac{1}{\delta\epsilon}})$.
 We expect that the upper bounds obtained in the analysis are not tight and we expect that more sophisticated algorithms for phase estimation~\cite{ji2008parameter, dobvsivcek2007arbitrary, wiebe2016efficient} would have better performance.
 However, the RFE algorithm facilitates an intuitive analysis of the impact of noise on performance.
 In the most general noise setting, as long as the noise level is bounded by $\bar{\eta}$, our algorithm has a runtime that scales as ${O}(\frac{1}{\epsilon}\log{\frac{1}{\delta\epsilon}})$ at the cost of extra measurements (dependent on $\bar{\eta}$).
 We also discuss a physical setting that can be related to such a noise model.
 In the era of costly quantum error correction it will be important to weigh the cost-benefit of varying degree of quantum error correction.
 Error correction reduces $\bar{\eta}$ and therefore reduces the expected runtime, but it also comes at its own increased runtime of error correction overhead.
 Our methodology is a tool to enable researchers to explore such trade-offs.